tkaili/automating-aws-with-python/README.md

 # automating-aws-with-python
-Learning how to use python with aws
+Learning how to use python with aws.
+Learning boto3.